Loading...

 Pause the video while you do this.

-Artists often use abstract shapes, colours, symbols, or mixed media.
+Artists often use abstract shapes, colors, symbols or mixed media.

-For the next part of the lesson, you will need A3 or A4 paper, acrylic or ready mix paint, piece of cardboard or a plastic card for scraping paint, and oil pastels.
+" For the next part of the lesson, you'll need A3 or A4 paper, acrylic or ready-mixed paint, piece of cardboard or a plastic card for scraping paint and oil pastels.

 There are many ways that you could create a mixed media family portrait.

-Apply colour to the silhouette forms using oil pastels.
+Apply color to the silhouette forms using oil pastels.

-Consider how the use of colour reflects the connections.
+Consider how the use of color reflects the connections.

-Perhaps giving us some insight into the connection of the relationship.
+Consider changing colors in the overlapping sections, perhaps, giving us some insight into the connection or the relationship.

 Lucas and Sofia are discussing ideas for their family portraits.